 However, Heart To Tail wet dog food recipes offer an improved nutritional profile that is more appropriate for dogs.
 This includes higher proportions of animal-based protein and fat and lower levels of carbohydrates.

 If you would like to learn more about canine nutrition, we highly recommend you read our Dog Food Guide.

 Similar to above, the nutrition offered by Heart To Tail cat food recipes varies between recipes and is not consistent.

-Heart To Tail’s dry cat food recipes offered nutrition that is unimpressive and a poor reflection of a cat’s natural diet.
-These recipes include very high portions of plant-based material and carbohydrates.
+Many of Heart To Tail’s dry cat food recipes offered nutrition that is unimpressive and a poor reflection of a cat’s natural diet.

 However, Heart To Tail’s wet/canned cat food recipes are an improvement and have higher proportions of protein and fat, along with much-needed moisture.

-To read more about feline nutrition, be sure to check out our Cat Food Guide.
+To read more about feline nutrition, including more information on what it means to be an obligate carnivore, be sure to check out our Cat Food Guide.

 Heart To Tail Ingredients

 Heart To Tail uses a moderate range of meat and fish ingredients in its recipes, with the majority of these ingredients featuring in their wet/canned recipes.

 The presence of any of the above is a good sign as these are considered high-quality ingredients and reliable sources of animal-based protein and fat.